Pace tables for runners and walkers

 And six tables cover the Mahoney-Meandering-Marathon distance.
 [Text added 14 January 2010.]

-Here is an unsolicited testimonial from one happy reader of this report:
+Here are unsolicited testimonials from happy readers of the [original] report:

 “downloaded this. very helpful! many thanks!”